JaysGitLab/cs-5666-scatt-scattcats/README.md

 3. Execute "make run".
 4. The program will give two options: Grade a folder or Exit.
 5. Choose grade by pressing 1.
-6. The program will analyze any scratch project in the folder and print: Name of the project, Total count of Scripts, Total length of all the Scripts combine.
+6. The program will analyze any scratch project in the folder and show different stadistics.

 ## Authors